 If the assessed amount remains unpaid for a period of 30days, debt enforcement and recovery measures will take effect.

-What Should You do when you get an inconsistency report?
+What Should You do when you get a VAT Inconsistency report?

 DO NOT IGNORE IT!

 - You may have declared incorrect invoice details listed above.
 File an amended return reflecting the correct details